jason-c-daniels/Jcd.Threading/docs/ItemProcessor_TItem_.md

 ## ItemProcessor<TItem> Class

-An item processor that calls a delegate on each item enqueued with it.
+Provides the ability to call a delegate on each item in an internally managed queue
+from its own background thread.

 ```csharp
 public sealed class ItemProcessor<TItem> : Jcd.Threading.ThreadWrapper